 There are many options to start working on a Bullet Journal, as you get use to getting organized you’ll pick one of the many notebooks as your favorite.
+How To Make A DIY Bullet Journal is a post where I share the steps I follow to build up mine, hoping these steps will help you to build up yours too.

 You will love how versatile Bullet Journalism can be, making every page and spread on your own, keep it simple and minimalist, or decorate it as much as you decide, any way you choose to work on it, it will look amazing.